jonkracht/opus-two-serial-communication/README.md

 Minicom is available in the Ubuntu 20.04 repository (edit: also, Pop_OS!
 22.04) and so may simply installed using the `apt` package manager (in a terminal, run the command `sudo apt install minicom`).
-It can also be installed as a snap package or built directly from source.
+It can also be installed as a snap package or built from source.
 In any event, determine which installation method is best for your system and do so.